Colton1skees/Colton1skees.github.io/posts/LuaReversal.md

 ### Dumping Lua Scripts

-I'm not entirely sure if there are other ways to load Lua scripts, but in every program I've seen, Lua scripts are loaded through LuaL_loadbuffer.
-You can dump Lua scripts by hooking LuaL_loadbuffer and logging scripts to a file.
+I'm not entirely sure if there are other ways to load Lua scripts, but in every program I've seen, Lua scripts are loaded through luaL_loadbuffer.
+You can dump Lua scripts by hooking luaL_loadbuffer and writing scripts to a file.

-The typedef for LuaL_loadbuffer is
+The typedef for luaL_loadbuffer is

 ```cpp
 typedef int(__cdecl* tlua_loadbuffer)(int* lua_State, const char* buff, size_t sz, const char* name);
 ```

-I'm not going to provide any code for hooking LuaL_loadbuffer(because it depends on which library you use), but I will provide some code for dumping Lua scripts.
+I'm not going to provide any code for hooking luaL_loadbuffer(because it depends on which library you use), but I will provide some code for dumping Lua scripts.

 Note that I use int* in place of lua_State* because I personally have no need to reverse lua_State.